 The eight rows of terraced houses off Midland Street or Hobb Lane, known at first as New Woodlesford, were built in about 1874.
-The top row was constructed from brick but the other seven were erected using stone from adjacent quarries.
+The top four rows each had six houses with a front and back door whilst the lower four rows each had twelve “back to back” cottages with only one room downstairs and one upstairs.
+The top row was built of brick and the next three were of local sandstone from adjacent quarries.
+It’s believed the four “back to back” rows were also built from brick.
+It’s not known if the bricks were made on site from locally sourced clay or brought from a distance.
 Three of the rows were built with shops on the end closest to Midland Street.
 The builder was John Atkinson, a Methley man who had trained as a carpenter with his father.

 When they were finished and occupied with tenants the freehold to the houses was put up for sale in April 1877 and sold by auction at the Midland Hotel on the 14th of May.
 At that time John Atkinson was living at Harewood Villa at the top of Midland Street.
 In a newspaper advert in October 1877 he described himself as an architect when he was looking for bricklayers to work on new houses he was building with John Bickerdike, a Methley farmer, at Newton on the edge of Wakefield.